JohnRenfro2016/JohnRenfro2016.github.io/README.md

 # JohnRenfro2016.github.io
-The Japanese to English Parser
+teaches you how to read Japanese teaches you how to read Russian
-JavaScript
+JavaScript Dungeons & Dragons Manager
-Foreign Language Learning